Experience the Magic of Barcelona: Uncover its Hidden Gems

 Although considered a Mediterranean city, Barcelona clings to the Balearic Sea on Spain’s northeastern coast.
 It’s a sprawling international metropolis with a well organized transportation system, diverse neighborhoods, savory cuisine, and eccentric inhabitants.
 But most visit Barcelona for its unique architecture.

-As the capital of Catalonia, Barcelona is also Spain’s second most populous city behind Madrid.
-And although an integral part of Spain–it is the country’s fourth largest economy–Barcelonians are Catalonian first and Spanish second.
+As Catalonia’s capital, Barcelona is Spain’s second most populous city behind Madrid.
+And although an integral part of Spain–it is the country’s fourth-largest economy–Barcelonians are Catalonian first and Spanish second.
 That is, of course, when they consider themselves to be Spaniards at all.
-This is most obvious when buying souvenirs because you won’t find any knick knacks in shops that say Espanya (España).
+This is most obvious when buying souvenirs because you won’t find knick-knacks in shops that say Espanya (España).

 Catalonians not Spaniards